 Remote work is here to stay

 It isn’t breaking news that COVID-19 forced companies to explore uncharted territories.
-Sales was standing at the precipice of change.
 Consequently, sales leaders who quickly adapted and invested in remote selling were rewarded.
 In 2021, 64% of the sales leaders who transitioned to remote selling met or exceeded their revenue targets.

 Reps are not sales-ready